mubasheer99/feldm-task/info.md

-# Information on the task performed
+# Information on the tasks performed

 I have used different approaches to perform the tasks.